folio-sec/terraform-provider-zoom/docs/resources/phone_shared_line_group.md

 ### Optional

-- `site_id` (String) Unique identifier of the [site](https://support.zoom.us/hc/en-us/articles/360020809672-Managing-Multiple-Sites) where the shared line group is assigned.
+- `site_id` (String) The unique identifier of the [site](https://support.zoom.us/hc/en-us/articles/360020809672-Managing-multiple-sites) that you would like to use for the shared line group.
+You will only be able to add members that belong to this site to the shared line group.
+This field is required only if the [multiple sites](https://support.zoom.us/hc/en-us/articles/360020809672-Managing-multiple-sites) option has been enabled for the account.
 - `status` (String) The status of the shared line group.
   - Allowed: active┃inactive